Aalto5G/abce/README.md

 What Amyplan successfully does is to have a grammar that can be embedded into other Yacc grammars.
-All reserved words begin with the sigil `@` and variables begin with the sigil `$`, so the requierments Amyplan places on the lexer are small.
+All reserved words begin with the sigil `@` and variables begin with the sigil `$`, so the requirements Amyplan places on the lexer are small.

 Amyplan is strongly typed, and indexing of different types of objects is